justdeko/trust-studio/README.md

 [Marcel Müller](https://scholar.google.de/citations?hl=en&user=n5r-1sUAAAAJ) and with the help of the [SNET team](https://www.snet.tu-berlin.de/menue/service_centric_networking/welcome/) at TU Berlin.

+## Stack
+- Frontend: reactjs
+- Backend: flask
+- Database: mongodb

+all hosted inside docker in the same network, with frontend and backend exposed

 ## Code conventions
 - UpperCamelCase for files and modules, camelCase for variables and other